vbwyrde/AG_UI_Test/DOCUMENTATION.md

 - Safe handling of concurrent operations

 ## Overview
-This application implements the Agent User Interaction Protocol (AG-UI) for generating Python scripts.
+This application implements the Agent User Interaction Protocol (AG-UI) for generating code in multiple programming languages.
 It features a multi-agent system with robust code generation, safety validation, and language detection capabilities.

 ## System Components